-KYNA from In Vivo Studies.
-Microdialysate samples from rat prefrontal cortex and CSF samples from NHPs were analyzed by online HPLC/fluorometric detection.
-KYNA was analyzed on a $150 \times 3$ -mm, $3{-}\mu$ m BDS Hypersil C18 column (Thermo Electron Corporation, Waltham, MA) set at 30°C. The analytes were separated with a mobile phase containing 50 mM sodium acetate (pH to 6.3 with glacial acetic acid), 250 mM zinc acetate, 2%-6% acetonitrile, delivered at 0.3-0.350 ml/min by an LC-10ADvp pump (Shimadzu, Columbia MD), and detected fluorometrically at Ex 344 /Em 398 nM (Shimadzu RFXL-10 detector).
-Extracellular levels of KYNA were measured and reported as nanomolar concentrations and percentage of baseline level, respectively.
+Microdialysate samples from rat prefrontal cortex and CSF samples from NHP were analyzed by on-line HPLC/Fluorimetric detection.
+KYNA was analyzed on a 150 x 3 mm, 3μ BDS Hypersil C18 column, (Thermo Electron Corporation) set at 30°C. The analytes were separated with mobile phase containing 50 mM sodium acetate (pH to 6.3 with glacial acetic acid), 250 mM zinc acetate, 2-6% acetonitrile, delivered at 0.3-0.350 ml/min by a LC-10ADvp pump (Shimadzu, Columbia MD) and detected fluorometrically at Ex 344 /Em 398 nM (Shimadzu RFXL-10 detector).
+Extracellular levels of KYNA were measured and reported as nM concentrations and percent of baseline level, respectively.
 Data were collected by EZChrom Elite Client/Server software version 3.2.1 (Agilent Technologies, Wilmington, DE).